“Sonic

 I was convinced of the possibility to avoid the usual stereotypes about these territories through contemporary art, transforming them, even momentarily, into a “crossroads of global thought.”
 I was and I am sure that we need to look with new eyes at the potential of the suburbs as realms of the possible.

 I took part in the cultural life of the city, moved by an enormous passion.
 I traveled a lot trying to understand more of a world that did not belong to me, but whose incredible point of view kept grabbing my attention.
 The first steps I took were a consequence of this interest I had; I just wanted to have direct contact with some of the artists I loved most.
+At the beginning of the 2000s, however, I began to review the organization of the gallery, which led me in 2005 to move out to Piazza dei Martiri in a central neighbourhood of Naples.
+This event gave me a way for clarifying the vision for the future of the gallery.
+The big city has allowed me to start new collaborations with international artists who have extended my interest in political and social issues, from the failure of Modernism to post-colonialism.

 The city itself inspired me to escape from the boundaries of the gallery space; in fact, in the past few years I managed to organize several projects and exhibitions in public and private spaces across the city.
 And it is precisely from here that I started to imagine the future of the gallery, as a family business and a common good.
-Initially, my wife Maria and I were supported by our then ever-present assistant, Nicoletta Daldanise, with whom we still work occasionally.
+Initially, my wife Maria and I were supported by our then-ever-present assistant, Nicoletta Daldanise, with whom we still work occasionally.
 Today, however, we are supported by our sons Enzo and Giosuè.
 We are used to taking care of the same tasks, even if I prefer to keep for myself the relationship with artists and collectors.

 Who was the first artist that the gallery was representing?
 How evolved the gallery story?
 Which were the first art fairs that you’re participating in?